 Spring believes that conflict and tension can be navigated successfully if in the process trust is built, relationships are strengthened and new levels of clarity are achieved.

+People tend to have one of three habitual responses to conflict: moving into it (looking for clarity), moving with it (nurturing relationships) or moving away from it (protecting safety).
 Each has its own unique flavor and medicine and, in combination, contributes to healthy conversations and processes, however complicated they might be.
 But we don’t always manifest them in healthy ways.

 Learning about how we handle conflict means being able to manage our own responses and being considerate of others.
 While one style will be your habitual response, there will be different moments that call for different approaches.